ircdocs/modern-irc/url.md

       optparam = *( escaped / unreserved )

-The definition of "escaped" and "unreserved" is in sections [2.4.1](https://tools.ietf.org/html/rfc2396#section-2.4.1) and [2.3](https://tools.ietf.org/html/rfc2396#section-2.3) of [RFC2396](https://tools.ietf.org/html/rfc2396) respectively.
+The definition of "escaped" and "unreserved" is in section [2.1 of RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 Clients MUST be aware of protocol limitations.
 For example, the [IRC protocol](./index.html) does not allow the SPACE `(' ', 0x20)` character inside nicknames or channel names.

 ## Authentication